Sponsored content

 If you’re drawn to India, why not explore its diverse landscape, colourful culture, and fabulous cuisine on a river cruise?
 The mighty Brahmaputra River flows through some of Northeastern India’s most fascinating regions and attractions – from world-renowned tea plantations and riverside villages to wild national parks.
 Travelling on the stylish RV Charaidew II, the 11-night Assam and the Brahmaputra cruise gives you a unique insight into life in today’s rural India.

 Kicking off in bustling Kolkata, you’ll have three nights to explore this vibrant colonial city.
-After flying to Guwahati, you’ll board your ship and sail to Kaziranga National Park, to potentially spot elephants, one-horned rhinos, and maybe even tigers.
+After flying to Guwahati, you’ll board your ship and sail to Kaziranga National Park, to hopefully spot elephants, one-horned rhinos, and maybe even tigers.
 Tour Assam tea plantations, visit the UNESCO enclave of Majuli Island, meet tribal people in riverside villages, and explore the palaces of Sivasagar.
 Along the way, you’ll also get to feast on Assam cuisine, enjoy traditional dance shows, and marvel at ancient temples.

 4. The Nile, Egypt